-The recipe I’m sharing with you today, Chocolate Coconut Mini-Muffins, is one that I adapted from one of Carrie’s for a grain-free dessert option during the holidays.
+The recipe I’m sharing with you today, Chocolate Coconut Mini-Muffins, is one that I adapted from one of Carrie’s recipes for a grain-free treat for any day or dessert option during the holidays.
 I made two batches.
 Neither of which lasted long.
 And I promise, when I say that the grain wasn’t missed, it wasn’t missed.
 If they had been part of a party dessert spread, they would have been gobbled up without anyone knowing they were grain-free.
 And no wonder, made with a base of pecan meal and coconut flour, what’s to miss?

 Carrie’s original recipe called for almond flour or meal, but I ran across some pecan meal which I used for the first batch.
 Since I had a bunch of pecans on hand, I decided to make some pecan meal myself for the second batch.

-In addition to substituting pecan meal for almond meal, I dropped the chopped pecans, and added Hershey’s Kisses.
+In addition to substituting pecan meal for almond meal, I dropped the chopped pecans, and added chocolate kisses (Hershey’s Kisses).

 The Hershey’s Kisses (I used Dark Chocolate, but any variety would work well) were added, upside down, to the batter filled liners.

-Other than the pecan meal, and a little bit of coconut flour (which is oh, so wonderful), the ingredients are pretty basic.
-And the prep is quick–almost as quick as they disappear.
-No joke, even if we don’t stick with grain-free forever, this is a keeper in our home.
+Other than the pecan meal, and a little bit of coconut flour (which is oh, so wonderful), the ingredients are pretty basic, and the prep is quick–almost as quick as they disappear!
+This recipe is a keeper!
 Any gluten-free friends would be well-advised to try this one out.

 - 3 tablespoons coconut flour